eth-cscs/cscs-reframe-tests/.github/pull_request_template.md

 - You can manually trigger 1 (or more) CI pipelines by writing a comment in this Pull Request.
 For example:
   - CPE testing:  add `cscs-ci run alps-daint-cpe`
   - UENV testing: add `cscs-ci run alps-daint-uenv;MY_UENV=prgenv-gnu/25.06:rc5`
-  - By default all UENVs will be tested: this is no longer true.
+  - By default all UENVs will be tested: this is no longer true
+  - Tested platforms: daint, santis, clariden, eiger, bristen, beverin

 Thank you for taking the time to contribute to `cscs-reframe-tests` !